-Under most conditions, you will be taking pictures with the print (Lighten/Darken) control in the center position.
+Under most conditions, you will be taking pictures with the lighten/darken control in the center position.
 However, the lightness or darkness of your prints can be affected by such factors as temperature, and type and brightness of subject.
-The print control helps you to compensate for these effects, especially in daylight picture-taking.
-After taking a picture, if you want a lighter or darker picture of the same subject in the same location without changing the lighting or your position, adjust the print control before you take another picture.
-To take a lighter picture, move the control toward Lighten; for a darker picture, move the control toward Darken.
-The print control does not automatically return to the center position after you take a picture.
+The lighten/darken control helps you to compensate for these effects, especially in daylight picture-taking.
+After taking a picture, if you want a lighter or darker picture of the same subject in the same location without changing the lighting or your position, adjust the control before you take another picture.
+To take a lighter picture, move the control toward LIGHTEN: for a darker picture, move the control toward DARKEN.
+The control does not automatically return to the center position after you take a too light, and subjects farther than 10 feet will be too dark regardless of the control setting.

-NOTE: Setting the print control toward Lighten will not help you to get a lighter picture if the red low-light signal appears in the viewfinder.
+NOTE: Setting the control toward LIGHTEN will not help you to get a lighter picture if the red low-light signal appears in the viewfinder.

-If you use the print control to adjust lightness or darkness for flash pictures of subjects from 4 to 10 feet from the camera, move the control all the way (two marks) toward Lighten or Darken.
-Remember, if you take flash pictures of subjects outside the correct flash distance range (4 to 10 feet), subjects closer than 4 feet will be too light, and subjects farther than 10 feet will be too dark regardless of the print-control setting.
+If you use the control to adjust lightness or darkness for flash pictures of subjects from 4 to 10 feet from the camera (with flipflash), move the control all the way (two marks) toward LIGHTEN or DARKEN.
+Remember, if you take flash pictures of subjects outside the correct flash distance range (4 to 10 feet with flipflash), subjects closer than 4 feet will be